isaac-pj/vr-store/wiki.md

-no - in scene interactions for change colors and some other props no - top down umbrella menu no - sections menu isometric top view ok - router system and scene fadein transition // transition needs improvments
+no - in scene interactions for change colors and some other props no - top down umbrella menu no - sections menu isometric top view no - PR to fix hyphenized component names on event-set

 # code

-no - analyze load performance and possible optimizations no - change router system to allow multi routers by id // add primitive c-router no - generate a custom font Montserrat based // preload this on a-assets no - check possibilities to use aframe-html-shader to render popups // https://github.com/mayognaise/aframe-html-shader ok - wrapper component for primitive geometry
+ok - wrapper component for primitive geometry no - analyze load performance and possible optimizations no - change router system to allow multi routers by id // add primitive c-router no - generate a custom font Montserrat based // preload this on a-assets no - check possibilities to use aframe-html-shader to render popups // https://github.com/mayognaise/aframe-html-shader

 ## Exemples